StockNews.com Initiates Coverage on Air Industries Group (NYSEAMERICAN:AIRI)

-StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report released on Friday.
-The brokerage issued a hold rating on the aerospace company’s stock.
+Research analysts at StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report released on Sunday.
+The brokerage set a “hold” rating on the aerospace company’s stock.

 Institutional Inflows and Outflows

-An institutional investor recently raised its position in Air Industries Group stock.
-Virtu Financial LLC boosted its stake in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 47,963 shares of the aerospace company’s stock after acquiring an additional 17,202 shares during the quarter.
-Virtu Financial LLC owned 0.15% of Air Industries Group worth $40,000 as of its most recent SEC filing.
+A hedge fund recently raised its stake in Air Industries Group stock.
+Virtu Financial LLC grew its holdings in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the period.
+Virtu Financial LLC owned approximately 0.15% of Air Industries Group worth $40,000 at the end of the most recent quarter.
 14.52% of the stock is currently owned by institutional investors.

 Air Industries Group Company Profile